How do I register for the conference?

 How do I make sure I get a shower chair for my room?

-At the time you book your reservation, you must request a shower chair by writing a comment on the online reservation form in the “Additional requests” box.
-The hotel has assured us that they will have shower chairs for anyone who requests them when they book their hotel room.
-If you did not request a shower chair at the time you booked your hotel room, please call the hotel at 502-589-5200 as soon as possible to request that a shower chair be added to your reservation.
+When making your hotel reservation you must request a shower chair by writing a comment on the online reservation form in the “Additional requests” box.
+If you did not request a shower chair at the time you booked your hotel room, please contact the amputee coalition at 888-267-5669 ext 8145 as soon as possible to request that a shower chair be added to your reservation.

 If you need a heavy duty shower chair, please indicate that in the Additional requests box, too.